Montreal Canadiens GM Showdown: Marc Bergevin & Pierre Gauthier

 Cammalleri Trade Revisited

-His proponents may have a good argument too… were it not for the whole fiasco surrounding Michael Cammalleri, who got traded by Gauthier in the middle of a game.
+Bergevin’s proponents may have a good argument too… were it not for the whole fiasco surrounding Michael Cammalleri, who got traded by Gauthier in the middle of a game.
 The reason?
 Arguably a bad attitude.
 Cammalleri made the mistake of speaking out of turn, saying: “We prepare for our games like losers.
 We play like losers.
 So, it’s no wonder why we lose.”

 So, in many respects, Gauthier was just as much of a stickler for players staying in line as Bergevin.
 It’s hard to give either one too much credit for sticking to their guns as far as the skill-versus-strength of character debate goes though, considering how their respective tenures turned out.

 The only real difference is the amount of time they each got at the helm of the Habs.
 We’ll never know if Gauthier would have been able to turn it around.
-Fans should have a pretty good idea that Bergevin can’t, as the Habs are on the precipice of a third non-playoff season in the last four.
+It remains to be seen if Bergevin can.
+Even if things aren’t quite so bleak following a 96-point season, the Habs still missed the playoffs (again) in 2018-19.

 That Cammalleri trade will probably stand out as Gauthier’s signature deal, with the Halak one with the St. Louis Blues (for Lars Eller) being a close second.
 Of course, in retrospect, critics of that deal have to admit sticking with Carey Price in spite of Halak’s heroics during the 2010 playoffs was the right move.